KomalGarg15/ML-Alchemy/Contributing.md

-# ✨ Contributing to Project Kaleidoscope ✨
+# ✨ Contributing to ML-Alchemy ✨

-Welcome to **Project Kaleidoscope** under the **Aegis Nimbus** umbrella!
+Welcome to **ML-Alchemy** under the **Aegis Nimbus** umbrella!
 We appreciate your interest in contributing to this exciting initiative.
 Whether you're here to enhance our projects, report issues, or collaborate on innovative tech, your contributions are invaluable. 😊 This guide will help you get started and make your first contribution.

 ---